 The main Peanut OIT Standardization Clinic is on the Burnet Campus in Location C (Outpatient Services Building) on the fifth floor in Treatment Center 9.
 An initial consultation during Allergy Clinic hours will need to be scheduled to determine whether your child is a candidate for Peanut OIT Standardization Clinic.
 OIT for food allergens is also conducted through the Allergy Clinic.

 For this initial consultation appointment in the Allergy Clinic, call 513-636-2601.

 Operating Hours at the Burnet Campus

-Operating hours of the Peanut OIT Standardization Clinic are twice a month, on the first and third Friday afternoons of the month.
+Operating hours of the Peanut OIT Standardization Clinic are every Friday afternoon except for fifth Fridays of the month.
 Once your child is determined to be a candidate for Peanut OIT Standardization Clinic, call the Food Allergy Coordinator, at 513-636-9227, or the nurse line, 513-636-4589, to schedule Peanut OIT Standardization Clinic appointments.

 Peanut OIT Standardization Clinic is currently offered at the Burnet Campus only.

 Oral immunotherapy (OIT) is a process of building up tolerance to a food your child is allergic to.
 The goal of OIT is to decrease your child’s sensitivity to the food allergen.
 By slowly introducing the food allergen, it may lower the risk of life-threatening allergic reactions.
 The process is also known as desensitization.